Romyshufman/romy-maya-volatilty-effect/README.md

 The <b> WM_RL_2017 </b> folder contains a replication of a basic TD(0) model.

 The replication (pdf in folder) is based on: https://pubmed.ncbi.nlm.nih.gov/28651789/

+Finally, you can also use the data editing file which helps you organize the raw data you get from the server.